isomerpages/moe-bendemeersec/_distinctive-programmes/National Digital Literacy Prog/Device Management Application(DMA).md

 #### Annex B: MOE DMA Settings After School Hours for Chromebook PLDs (from Y2025)

 <p style="text-align:justify;">1.
-During school hours, the Default Setting will apply. <br>2.
+The Device Management Application (DMA) solution for Chromebook PLDs is LightSpeed Systems(R)  <br>2.
+During school hours, the Default Setting will apply. <br>3.
 After school hours, parents/guardians have a choice to continue with the Default or opt for an Alternative Setting.
 The following table outlines the different levels of restrictions, controls, and monitoring for the different DMA options <b>after</b> school hours.</p>

 <br>
 <style type="text/css">